Skip to content

 pub struct NodeIndex(u32);

-Aggregating sizes bottom-up is O(n) over the flat array.
-You sort nodes in reverse order (leaves first) and accumulate sizes upward through the parent references.
-No recursion, no stack overflow risk on deep directory hierarchies.
+All nodes live in a single Vec.
+References are NodeIndex(u32) offsets — cache-friendly, no pointer chasing, no per-node allocator overhead.
+Size aggregation bottom-up is O(n) over the flat array: sort nodes leaves-first, accumulate sizes upward through the parent references.
+No recursion, no stack overflow on deep hierarchies.

 The tool is on GitHub, MIT licensed.